MARKHAM LUTHERAN CHURCH

 What to Expect at Worship

 This is what worship looks like in normal times.
-At the present time we are following COVID-19 Protocols.
 We pray that we may return to something closer to this in the coming months.

 Markham Lutheran uses a liturgy based on ancient patterns and rituals: a feast for mind, body and soul.
 It is ecumenical yet distinctively Lutheran.

 Our services are multisensory.
 We experience God’s presence through the bodily senses and all that it means to be human.
 We delight in God’s beauty through seeing symbols such as cross and candles and the colors in the windows above the altar, banners, paraments and flowers; tasting bread and wine; smelling flowers and sometimes incense; hearing scripture, music and silence; clasping hands as we share the peace; and using our bodies to cross ourselves, kneel, stand, sit, bow and process.